awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 1. On the **Create clone** page, type a name for the primary instance of the clone DB cluster as the **DB instance identifier**\.

    If you want to, set any other settings for the clone DB cluster\.
-For information about the different DB cluster settings, see [Console](Aurora.CreateInstance.md#Aurora.CreateInstance.Creating.Console)\.
+For information about the different DB cluster settings, see [New Console](Aurora.CreateInstance.md#Aurora.CreateInstance.Creating.Console)\.

 1. Choose **Create clone** to launch the clone DB cluster\.